-He has used black and white and then added touches of primary and secondary colours, giving the images a very bold look which works really well repeated on the large hoardings.
+He used black and white and then added touches of primary and secondary colours, giving the images a very bold look which works really well repeated on the large hoardings.

 Emmanuel is certainly building an impressive work portfolio for himself.
 Earlier this year he was also worked with another local company called Be First.
 The company had been running a design competition with a local school and needed an artist to bring the winning designs to life at their latest building site.
 He was glad to help and loved seeing how the finished designs looked.
 This latest project for Barking Riverside Ltd is yet another accomplishment Emmanuel can add to his list.